pinjuf/kurzschliesser-ev3dev/README.md

 ### Setting up and running

  1) Follow the instructions on [ev3dev.org](https://www.ev3dev.org/docs/tutorials/connecting-to-the-internet-via-usb/)
- 2) Mount the brick's filesystem: `mkdir $mountpoint; sshfs robot@ev3dev.local: $mountpoint`
+ 2) Mount the brick's filesystem: `mkdir $mountpoint; sshfs -o idmap=user robot@ev3dev.local: $mountpoint`
     > You will be asked a passwd, the default on ev3dev is `maker`
     >
     > `sshfs` requires the FUSE linux kernel module.
-It will not work on WSL 1 etc. , which doesn't provide an actual kernel.
+It will not work on WSL 1 etc., which doesn't provide an actual kernel.
     >
     > To unmount, use `fusermount -uz $mountpoint`
  3) CD into the Brick's FS: `cd $mountpoint`